satetheus/dice/README.md

   - the binary will be "targets/releases/dice", you can move this to /usr/bin/ or use it in place

 ## Usage
-### dice syntax
+### Dice Notation
 This program supports basic [dice notation](https://en.wikipedia.org/wiki/Dice_notation).
 Multiplication, division, & parenthesis are not supported yet but likely will be in the future.
  - `dice 1d10` will "roll" one dice with 10 sides.
  - `dice 100d20+1` will "roll" 100 dice with 20 sides & add 1 to each.
  - `dice 20d37-24` will "roll" 20 dice with 37 sides & subtract 24 from each.

-### unrecognized formatting
+### Unrecognized Formatting
-Any unrecognized format (including no dice specifier) will output a warning & the result of a 1d20, assuming that it was what the user wanted.
+Any unrecognized format (including no dice notation) will output a warning & the result of a 1d20, assuming that it was what the user wanted.
 ex: `dice Hello there!` will output:
 ```
 1st parameter should be a valid dice format.
 Ex.: 1d20+1 or d10.
 We rolled a d20 for you in case that's what you wanted.